datalad-handbook/course/README.md

 ## Advice for creating presentations

+- ``clone`` the repository to your local computer.
+From the root of the dataset, run ``git submodule update`` on relevant submodules.
+Those will be ``reveal.js``, and, if you want to access all images, ``pics/artwork`` Afterwards, you should be able to open the HTML's in a web browser and see them nicely rendered
+- to generate a PDF from your slides, open the HTML of your talk in Chrome or Chromium, and append ``?print-pdf`` to the URL.
+Afterwards, you should be able to print to PDF from your browser.
 - The tool [directpoll](https://directpoll.com/) works fantastic for virtual talks.
 See [#34](https://github.com/datalad-handbook/course/issues/34) for info on how to use it
 - We have made good experiences with live code demonstrations.
 The ``tools/cast_live`` script is used for this.
 It is highly advised to test whether this script works on your set-up beforehand!
 You can write custom casts if you want to.
 Everything thats within a ``run '<code here>'`` statement is executed on ``Enter``, everything within a ``say '<note>'`` is written to your private terminal as a note.